 Like most kids these days, Klinger entered college straight out of high school.
 He was accepted to the University of Minnesota’s College of Liberal Arts.
 His fascination with numbers made him think a math major would be a great fit.
 But after realizing the limitations of a BA simply in math, he dropped out of college at the University of Minnesota to get a taste of the real world and discern on his own what he might be interested in studying for his BA.
 He found a job working in a logistics position at a Target, navigating weekly inventory and stocks, tracking numbers and making orders.
 And what he discovered was—he really liked it.

-So in 2013, Klinger returned to the U and entered the Manufacturing Operations Management (MM) Program at the College of Continuing Education, and dove headlong into courses that ran the gamut from Quality Engineering and Process Improvement to Regulated Industry Compliance.
+So in 2013, Klinger returned to the U of M and entered the Manufacturing Operations Management (MM) program at the College of Continuing Education, and dove headlong into courses that ran the gamut from Quality Engineering and Process Improvement to Regulated Industry Compliance.

 “I was the abnormal one in my MM courses because I was a more traditional-aged student,” Klinger says.
 “Pretty much everyone else was going back to school to get a certificate or advance in the jobs they already had.”